 Benefits of Becoming an Extension Master Gardener (EMG) volunteer:

-- Have the opportunity to improve the quality of life and inspire others in your community through service-based horticulture activities.
+Improve the quality of life and inspire others in Michigan through service-based horticulture activities.

 Work toward additional recognition opportunities. (e.g. Advanced EMG certification and volunteer hour recognition)

 Enjoy access to MSU Extension Consumer Horticulture workshops and events. (e.g. Master Gardener College)

 Qualification to become an MSU Extension Master Gardener Volunteer:

 Must pass the MSU Volunteer Selection Process (VSP), which includes state and national background checks, references, and interview.
 (A criminal record will not necessarily prevent an applicant from being an Extension Master Gardener volunteer.
 A criminal record will be considered as it relates to specifics of the volunteer opportunities for which the applicant may be engaged.)

 Must be 18 years of age or older.

 Be willing to commit to completing at least 40 hours of community-based volunteer service, in Michigan, through horticulture activities.